maxvun11/hotelBookingSystem/README.md

 	User guest6 = new User("guest6", "guest");

-	//this test will mock the ConsoleUtilities class in order to fix the answer to "y" when user is prompted to cancel
+	//this test will mock the ConsoleUtilities class in order to fix the answer to "y" when user is prompted to cancel.
 	//booking
-	//As usual, we will assume every user book the maximum allowed of rooms to truly test the reliability
+	//Asusual, we will assume every user book the maximum allowed number of rooms to truly test the reliability.
 	//potential of the hotel room booking system
 	@Test//no1
 	@Parameters(method = "getParamsForTestBookingAndCancel")